librato/taxonomy/Part2/traditional/free_open/monoliths/system/sensu.md

 Sensu is a centralized poller that that brings modern distributed-systems engineering tools and techniques to bear in order to overcome some of the limitations inherent in the centralized-poller design.
-The foremost of these is problably scalability.
+The foremost of these is probably scalability.
 Sensu introduces a pub/sub system and centralized message queue to remove SPOF's and distribute the monitoring load across many systems.

-Sensu-server acts as the centralized orchistration point, keeping track of the schedule and publishing service checks as job-feeds, to which the sensu-clients subscribe.
-Client systems push their check results on to a queue in the form of events, which are processed by systems configured as sensu event handlers.
+Sensu-server acts as the centralized orchestration point, keeping track of the schedule and publishing service checks as job-feeds, to which the Sensu-clients subscribe.
+Client systems push their check results on to a queue in the form of events, which are processed by systems configured as Sensu event handlers.

-The system uses json configuration syntax and IPC, interacts very well with Configuration management engines, and although it's nagios-plugin compatible, includes a built-in means of easily installing ad-hoc check plug-ins from it's own extensive collection of plugins from the command line (via bundler).
+The system uses JSON configuration syntax and IPC, interacts very well with Configuration management engines, and although it's Nagios-plug-in compatible, includes a built-in means of easily installing ad-hoc check plug-ins from it's own extensive collection of plug-ins from the command line (via bundler).
 There are a lot of moving parts, but it is a wonderful system to work with once you've wrapped your head around it.

 ### push, pull, both, or neither?

 Sensu is best described as a hybrid push/pull system.
-It's worth noting that the centralized queue keeps all of the cpu-intensive work distributed, so even when the system is polling it's polling the queue rather than individual client systems individually.
+It's worth noting that the centralized queue keeps all of the CPU-intensive work distributed, so even when the system is polling it's polling the queue rather than individual client systems individually.